josephmontes/wOBAvs.xwOBA/README.md

       - This can be confirmed by the significantly lower xwOBA value on Oppo Flyballs compared to Pull Flyballs in the table above
   - To understand why **Oppo Groundballs** are listed here, it could help to look at the most frequent of the 12 batted ball types, **Pulled Groundballs** at 22%
     - Oppo Groundballs are hit at much lower rate, 5.5%, this difference forces defenses to generally position themselves anticipating a Pulled Groundball, so when a Oppo Groundball is hit the defense tends to be less optimally positioned to defend it
-    - This makes the oppo groundball more likely to find a hole, which increases wOBA while the xwOBA remains similar between the 2 type of batted balls
+    - This makes the Oppo Groundball more likely to find a hole, which increases wOBA while the xwOBA remains similar between the 2 type of batted balls

 # Players